-CYQAA CYPRUS AGENCY OF QUALITY ASSURANCE AND ACCREDITATION IN HIGHER EDUCATION transparency for both teachers and students.
-Details should also cover the different responsibilities that staff members may have in, for example, a design studio (i.e. course coordinator, teacher, teaching assistant/tutor, others). sequences of the different activities of teaching staff members.
-It will be also defined there the different responsibilities of the staff members and it will be discussed how these responsibilities are followed. to increase the share of full-time Landscape Architects in the teaching team and, in this process, reduce the now high share of part-time staff.
+CYQAA CYPRUS AGENCY OF QUALITY ASSURANCE AND ACCREDITATION IN HIGHER EDUCATION additional funding for teaching staff to innovate teaching methods and the use of new technologies is effective in enhancing the quality of education provided by the institution. further detailing of teaching methods, time allotted for each teaching method and staff in the course descriptions, to help to improve transparency for both teachers and students.
+Details should also cover the different responsibilities that staff members may have in, for example, a design studio (i.e. course coordinator, teacher, teaching assistant/tutor, others).
+It is done.
+Also staff meeting will be held every week from the coordinator of the program in order to succeed the transparency and the integration of the program as well as the sequences of the different activities of teaching staff members.
+It will be also defined there the different responsibilities of the staff members and it will be discussed how these responsibilities are followed.
+Compliance to increase the share of full-time Landscape Architects in the teaching team and, in this process, reduce the now high share of part-time staff.
 This recommendation is independent from whether or not the MLD will undergo an IFLA accreditation.
 It has be done.
 See in the application fprm tab.
-TABLE 4: TEACHING STAFF, QUALIFICATIONS, AND TOTAL TEACHING PERIODS Choose an item.
-3.3 Synergies of teaching and research Partially compliant to facilitate and monitor both collaboration with partners and synergies between teaching and research.
+TABLE 4: TEACHING STAFF, QUALIFICATIONS, AND TOTAL TEACHING PERIODS Compliance 3.3 Synergies of teaching and research Partially compliant Compliance to facilitate and monitor both collaboration with partners and synergies between teaching and research.
 This will help to create healthy and inspiring working conditions while making sure that students are exposed/participate in innovative forms of (design) research.
 This will be achieved through the staff meeting, and we are going to increase the research and innovation aspects by giving by the coordinator clear directions of the research.
 Applications to different research and European Research Projects where the staff members they will participate.
-Choose an item.
-To make more explicit reference to the three main types of (design) inquiry described by e.g. ECLAS - research for design, research on design, research through/by design - in the programme and course The context of the 'International Landscape Design Workshop' (MLD 640) has changed.
-The workshop that we will implement by DbR "Design by Research", a formula that inverts the traditional relation that links the two terms, turning design into the purpose and research into the method.
-The research will be complemented by a field trip in order to investigate different implemented case studies.
-Choose an item.
+Compliance